sprintertech/sprinter-sdk/docs/docs/sdk/advanced-usage.md

 # Advanced Usage

-This section explores advanced features and best practices for using the Gopher SDK in your decentralized applications (DApps).
+This section explores advanced features and best practices for using the Sprinter SDK in your decentralized applications (DApps).

 ## Handling Errors